-The notes and warrants contain anti-dilution protection.
-As such, the conversion price of the notes and the exercise price of the warrants are subject to adjustment based upon the pricing of subsequent financings undertaken by the Company, as more fully described in the securities purchase agreement, notes, and warrants.
-The Company has determined that this anti-dilution reset provision caused the conversion feature to be bifurcated from the notes, treated as a derivative liability, and accounted for at its fair value.
+The conversion price of the Notes and the exercise price of the warrants are subject to adjustment based upon the pricing of subsequent financings undertaken by the Company.
+The Company has determined that this anti-dilution reset provision caused the conversion feature to be bifurcated from the Notes, treated as a derivative liability, and accounted for at its fair value.
 Upon issuance, the Company determined the fair value of the beneficial conversion feature was \$1,844,422 and recorded a corresponding discount to the Notes.
 The Company has also determined that the anti-dilution reset provision of the warrants is subject to derivative liability treatment and is required to be accounted for at its fair value.
 Upon issuance, the Company determined the fair value of the warrants was \$3,616,870 and recorded a discount of \$3,155,578 to the Notes, and recognized the remaining amount of \$461,292 as private placement costs in the statement of operations.

-The total discount to the notes of \$5,000,000 was amortized over the term of the notes, from July 26, 2011 through the original maturity date of November 30, 2011 and recorded as other expense under the caption "Amortization of discount on Notes" in the accompanying statement of operations.
+The total discount to the Notes of \$5,000,000 was amortized in full over the original maturity date of November 30, 2011.
+See Note 7 for discussion on derivative liability.

 In connection with this sale of Notes and warrants, the Company 1) incurred a placement fee of \$350,000 (7% of gross proceeds of the offering), 2) issued five-year warrants to its placement agent to acquire 80,000 shares of common stock, and 3) paid \$35,000 for legal and escrow services in connection with the issuance of these Notes and warrants.
 The warrants issued to the placement agent are exercisable at \$1.25 per share, may be exercised on a cashless basis, and contain anti-dilution protection.
 The Company has determined that this anti-dilution reset provision of the warrants is subject to derivative liability treatment and is required to be accounted for at its fair value.
 Upon issuance, the Company determined the fair value of the warrants was \$74,018 and recorded a corresponding charge to private placement costs.
-The aggregate amount of the above costs was \$459,018, and were considered as a cost of the private placement.
+The aggregate amount of the above costs was \$459,018, and was considered as a cost of the private placement.
 Total private placement costs recorded for the issuance of convertible debentures was \$920,310.